New Life (Monica album): Background and recording

-Most of the album's songs were recorded at the Audio Vision Studios and Circle House Recordings in Miami Florida.
+Most of the album's songs were recorded at the Audio Vision Studios and Circle House Recordings in Miami, Florida.
 Monica recorded "Cry" at the Chalice Recording Studios in Hollywood, and "Without You" at the No Excuses Studios in Santa Monica, California.
 Sessions for "New Life (Intro)" and "Amazing" took place at Doppler Studios and South Side Studios in Atlanta, Georgia.
 Initially expected to be released as her fifth album with J Records, much of the album was eventually recorded under RCA Records after the restructuring of the RCA Music Group in October 2011 which shuttered J along with sister labels Jive and Arista.
 Originally scheduled for a November 2011 release, final recording sessions for New Life with producer Hit-Boy took place in October.
 On November 2, 2011, Monica took to Twitter to announce that the album would be postponed and that she along with the label was planning to restructure "the entire plan for the album".
 Within the next months, she resumed recording for the album and booked additional studio sessions with Rico Love and co-producers Earl & E, Mr. Morris, and Pierre Medor to retool New Life.

 Music and lyrics

-A contemporary R&B album, New Life features upbeat pop songs, hip hop-textured midtempo tracks, and anthemic ballads.
-Along with contemporary urban sounds, its music incorporates soft reggae elements, muted gospel, and, particularly on Elliott's songs, heavy soul influences that fit with the quiet storm radio format.
+A R&B album, New Life features upbeat pop songs, hip hop-textured midtempo tracks, and anthemic ballads.
+Along with contemporary urban sounds, its music incorporates soft reggae elements, muted gospel, and, particularly in Elliott's songs, heavy soul influences that fit with the quiet storm radio format.
 Music journalist Tuyet Nguyen from The A.V.
-Club noted that the album is distinct from the electronic dance music–dominated leanings that many R&B singers adapted during the late 2000s to early 2010s, and characterized it as "a backwards-looking effort detached from contemporary trends", whose "lack of autotuned verses and dubstep bass drops are a welcome move away from gimmicky contemporary production."
+Club noted that the album is distinct from the electronic dance music–dominated leanings that many R&B singers adopted during the late 2000s to early 2010s, and characterized it as "a backwards-looking effort detached from contemporary trends", whose "lack of autotuned verses and dubstep bass drops are a welcome move away from gimmicky contemporary production."
 Similarly, Allison Wallace, writer for The Daily Californian, remarked that New Life contained "thick, sultry body-grinding R&B beats and fluttering falsetto solos that leave autotuned popstars like Ke$ha stammering."

 Monica sings with impeccable deep alto vocals throughout the album.
-Erika Ramirez of Billboard asserted that on New Life, Monica "chooses passion over pride and lets us seep in her vulnerability.
+Erika Ramirez of Billboard asserted that in New Life, Monica "chooses passion over pride and lets us seep in her vulnerability.
 Her deep, emotive voice pilots her when the singer dives down to pain's core."
 Slant Magazine's Jonathan Keefe found that New Life reflected Monica's intention "to develop a husky, robust lower register that makes her voice even more distinctive."
 Music journalist Ernest Hardy stated that Monica's "vocal power and masterful control of her instrument make her a singer's singer" in the wake of her idol and mentor Whitney Houston.
 According to AllMusic's Matt Collar, the singer "recalls both her '90s heyday and the burnished, swaggering approach of such icons as Mary J. Blige and Toni Braxton."
 He felt that this was especially evident on such tracks as "Daddy's Good Girl", "Anything (To Find You)" and the ballad "Until It's Gone".